Nova Design System

 UI Inventory

-After a quick study of existing design systems within the e-commerce space, particularly Polaris by Shopify, I deconstructed the wireframes into a list of reusable components.
+After studying existing design systems within the e-commerce space, particularly Polaris by Shopify, I deconstructed the wireframes into a list of reusable components.
 These were grouped as well-understood basic components like buttons and dropdowns, as well as custom components such as data tables and charts specific to our use case.
-The UI inventory served as both a guide and a checklist throughout the design and development process.
+The UI inventory doubled as both a guide and a checklist throughout the design and development process.

 Design Tokens

-To develop a distinct visual language for Nova, I created a set of design tokens to specify colours, spacing, and typography details.
-Colours were chosen to maintain good readability and sufficient contrast while keeping the visual emphasis on the data elements.
-A fairly tight spacing and typography scale was chosen to cater to the information density of the UI.
+To develop a distinct visual language for Nova, I defined a set of design tokens prioritising readability and information density.
 These tokens were then configured into Tailwind – the CSS framework used by the team – and documented for reference.

 Component Development

-Finally, we moved on to developing the UI components in React and CSS.
-Instead of relying on handing over high-fidelity designs to the developers, we chose a more integrated approach with design and development working together in rapid iterations, designing directly in the browser.
-This helped us surface and address design issues early on in the process, significantly cut down development time, and reduce any duplication of effort.
+Partnering closely with the front-end developer, we iterated on the UI components directly in React and CSS.
+Instead of relying on handing over high-fidelity designs to the developers, we chose a more integrated, collaborative approach with design and development working together in rapid iterations, designing directly in the browser.
+This helped us surface and address design issues early on in the process, significantly cut down development time, and reduced duplication of effort.

 Style Guide

-To ensure the finalised components are documented and used as per the design intent, I helped create a style guide with detailed examples, usage information, and suggested best practices.
-The style guide was published internally and kept up-to-date throughout the design and development process, serving as a measure of progress and a central point for gathering feedback from within and outside the development team.
+To ensure the components are documented and used as per the design intent, we created a style guide with detailed examples, usage guidelines, and suggested best practices.
+The style guide was published internally and kept up-to-date throughout the design and development process, serving as a central point for gathering feedback from within and outside the engineering team.

 Team